uaf-math/calc1/aleks_info.md

 ## Sign-up Procedures for in-person sections

-By Friday, January 17, **schedule** a two-hour time slot to take your proctored ALEKS assessment (link in course announcement and on Canvas).
-Students will take their proctored assessment on Tuesday January 21.
+By Friday, 17 January, **schedule** a two-hour time slot to take your proctored ALEKS assessment (link in course announcement and on Canvas).
+Students will take their proctored assessment on Tuesday, 21 January.

 ## Dates and sign-up for online sections